sbattilana/sbattilana.github.io/README.md

 ### About

 My name is Seth Battilana and I graduated from UCLA in 2020 with a degree in Astrophysics.
 Since then, I have worked as a Specialist Software Design Engineer and Analyst at AT&T Government Solutions.
 In April 2021, AT&T Government Solutions was acquired by a company called Tyto Athene, LLC.
 I am very passionate about software engineering, space technologies, and video game design.
+You can view my professional resume [here](https://github.com/sbattilana/sbattilana.github.io/raw/main/ResumeSethBattilana.03212022.pdf)

 You can use the [editor on GitHub](https://github.com/sbattilana/sbattilana.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.